Nick Fortes Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.
+- The Guardians pitching staff ranks 26th in the league with a collective 7.7 strikeouts per nine innings.

-- The Guardians have the 11th-ranked team ERA across all MLB pitching staffs (3.92).
+- The Guardians have a 3.92 team ERA that ranks 11th among all league pitching staffs.

-- The Guardians give up the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Guardians pitchers combine to surrender 18 home runs (0.9 per game), the eighth-fewest in baseball.

-- Plesac makes the start for the Guardians, his fourth of the season.
-He is 1-0 with a 6.92 ERA and eight strikeouts in 13 2/3 innings pitched.
+- Bieber (1-0) gets the starting nod for the Guardians in his fifth start of the season.
+He's put together a 2.88 ERA in 25 2/3 innings pitched, with 18 strikeouts.

-- His last appearance was on Saturday against the Washington Nationals, when the right-hander tossed five innings, surrendering two earned runs while giving up seven hits.
+- In his last appearance on Sunday against the Washington Nationals, the right-hander tossed six innings, allowing three earned runs while surrendering nine hits.

-- The 28-year-old has a 6.92 ERA and 5.5 strikeouts per nine innings across three games this season, while allowing a batting average of .328 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.